glftpd/socks5/README.md

 USERIP1=; - if specified user must have this ip(s) - can use ? and * but not - (ranges) - list of ips seperated with ,
-ALLOWEDIP1=; - if specified socks5 will only connect to this ips BANNEDIP1=; - if specified this target ips are not allowed
+ALLOWEDIP1=; - if specified socks5 will only connect to this ips BANNEDIP1=; - if specified this target ips are not allowed OIDENT1=1; - 1 to enable oidentd feature - 0 to disable
+OIDENTIDENT1=; - use this ident with oidentd every time (else users ident is used)

 change options below only if you know what you're doing